Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 ### Boost Pump Check Switches

-A pair of two position spring loaded switches are provided to confirm function of the fuel boost pumps.
+A pair of two position spring-loaded switches are provided to confirm function of the fuel boost pumps.
 Can only be checked with the engine master switches OFF.
 Holding either switch will energize the respective boost pump, thus showing a positive pressure value on the fuel pressure indicator.